Christian metal: Power metal and progressive metal

 Sacred Warrior preceded Christian power metal in the United States.
 The German group Seventh Avenue, formed in 1989, was one of more notable Christian power metal bands in the 1990s.
 They released Rainbowland in 1995, and after that the band was signed to Treasure Hunt Records.
 Their first release on this label, Tales of Tales, topped at 18 on the Japanese Heavy Metal Charts.

 Later in the 1990s, the Swedish group Narnia made contributions to Christian power metal history, having signed with Nuclear Blast Records, Germany, and Pony Canyon Records, Japan.
 Later there appeared more notable European groups such as the German bands Chrystyne and Lightmare, and the Swedish groups XT, Divinefire, Harmony, and Heartcry.

 Among the progressive metal representatives were Balance of Power, whose album When the World Falls Down was picked by Japanese label Pony Canyon.
 Jacobs Dream was signed to Metal Blade Records.
-HM wrote of the Athens, Georgia based Theocracy's self-titled debut album that "Not only did this release gain [the then-sole member] Matt [Smith] a lot of notoriety in the small Christian power/prog scene but the much larger secular power/prog secene embraced this as well."
+HM wrote of the Athens, Georgia based Theocracy's self-titled debut album that "Not only did this release gain [the then-sole member] Matt [Smith] a lot of notoriety in the small Christian power/prog scene but the much larger secular power/prog scene embraced this as well."
 Later turned to a full band, their sophomore 2008 album Mirror of Souls "defines excellence in current Christian metal."